 Station #6 – Automatic Milking

-We headed back towards the car parking, to the last stop, which is Automatic milking.
+We headed back towards the car parking to the last stop, automatic milking.

-We got into a dedicated room and our guide explained to us the process.
+We got into a dedicated room, and our guide explained the process.

-Cows learned that during milking, the machine offers them tasty fruits and vegetables.
+Cows learned that the machine offers them tasty fruits and vegetables during milking.
 Thus they want to come for milking.
 And when a cow comes, the robot checks the last milking time.
-If not enough time passed, then the fruits and vegetable bucket is not opened, and she continues on her way.
+If not enough time has passed, then the fruits and vegetable bucket is not opened, and she continues.

-If a cow was not milked for a long time (they are usually milked twice a day), the automatic milking begins.
+Automatic milking begins if a cow is not milked for a long time (usually milked twice a day).

 First, the robot washes her nipples.
 Then using lasers, assembles the goblets, milks the cow, removes the goblets, and reports.

-A colleague told me that in some dairy farms, each cow has a step counter.
+A colleague told me each cow has a steps counter in some dairy farms.
 And if the number of steps is low, then it means the cow has some health problem.
 The electronic device automatically notifies a veterinarian to come and check this cow.
 I asked about similar devices at Shvil Parot HaChalav, but they do not use this technology.

 Who is this tour for?

-As you probably understood by now, this tour is aimed at families with children.
-And indeed, during our visit, we saw mostly families with toddlers, preschoolers, and children at the age of elementary school.
+As you probably understand, this tour is aimed at families with children.
+And indeed, during our visit, we mainly saw families with toddlers, preschoolers, and children of elementary school age.

-How Much Time a Visit to Shvil Parot HaChalav Takes?
+How Much Time Does a Visit to Shvil Parot HaChalav Takes?

-I saw many different reviews online, and some even stated that their tour took almost three hours.
+I saw many reviews online, and some even stated that their tour took almost three hours.
 But that is the exception.
-Most tours and the one we participated in lasted about one and a half hours.
+Most tours, and the one we participated in, lasted about one and a half hours.

 Summary

 Overall, it was an enjoyable experience.
 Children get to participate in a variety of activities, and they love it.
 But I want to add a small word of caution.
 This is an active farm.
-And if you are an animal lover or “green”, you might see things you are not going to like.
+And if you are an animal lover or “green,” you might see things you will not like.
 For example, the baby calves are standing in small compounds.

 If you have not been there, then check them out.